kunle123-ui/kunle/Local-Environment.md

 $ curl http://127.0.0.1:8888/v1/chain/get_info
 ```

 ### 3.5.
-Start both nodeos and walleos containers
+Start both nodeos and eosiowd containers

 ```bash
 $ docker-compose up
 ```

-After `docker-compose up`, two services named nodeos and walleos will be started. nodeos service will expose ports 8888 and 9876 to the host. walleos service does not expose any port to the host, it is only accessible to cleos when runing cleos is running inside the walleos container as described in "Execute cleos commands" section.
+After `docker-compose up`, two services named nodeos and eosiowd will be started. nodeos service will expose ports 8888 and 9876 to the host. eosiowd service does not expose any port to the host, it is only accessible to cleos when runing cleos is running inside the eosiowd container as described in "Execute cleos commands" section.

 #### 3.5.1.
 Execute cleos commands